Academic Consulting

 A Menu of Options

-• If a path has limited job prospects, I'll tell you directly.
-But I won't leave you stuck—I research viable alternatives within your interest area.
-When a high school graduate wanted forensic entomology (currently difficult field), I found other bug-related roles with better prospects and connected them with biology programs that have entomology faculty.
+Example: When a high school graduate wanted forensic entomology (currently difficult field), I found other bug-related career roles with better prospects.
+I connected them with biology programs that have dedicated entomology faculty and even work study opportunities in campus entomology programs.

 • I understand Running Start, Seattle Promise, transfer policies, financial aid, and how to avoid wasting time or money.
 I know how to stack credentials and maximize what you've already completed.